ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 </section>
 ```

-This code uses a with block to check if there’s any related content.
+This code uses a with block to check if there's any related content.
 If there is, it displays the header and the list of content.

 By adding the same keyword to the Jabberwocky project and the "second post" blog post, the Jabberwocky project now shows up as a related piece of content.